dtipson/thenUse/README.md

 # thenUse

-Define (jQuery) methods, or chains of (jQuery) methods, partially apply some of their arguments, apply a context later on, get back a function that will do what you wanted later rather than doing it now.
-Perfect for one-lining simple callbacks or composing complex chains of behavior without getting overly specific too soon.
+Define (jQuery) methods, or chains of (jQuery) methods, partially apply some of their arguments, apply a context later on, get back a function that _will_ do what you want later rather than doing it now.
+One-line simple callbacks or compose complex chains of behavior without getting overly specific too soon.

 ---